Reference Language | Libraries | Comparison | Changes

 - EEPROM - reading and writing to "permanent" storage

-- Ethernet - for connecting to the internet using the Arduino Ethernet Shield
+- Ethernet - for connecting to the internet using the Arduino Ethernet Shield, Arduino Ethernet Shield 2 and Arduino Leonardo ETH

 - Firmata - for communicating with applications on the computer using a standard serial protocol.